altsalt/rms-letter-comparison/README.md

 On March 23, 2021 a letter was published online calling for the removal of rms from all leadership positions within the Free/Libre/Open Source Software community.<sup>[3](#fn3)</sup> Shortly thereafter, a counter letter, in support of the return of rms was published.<sup>[4](#fn4)</sup>

 Each of these letters called for readers to add their signatures via a pull request (PR) using GitHub, one of the largest hosts for FLOSS projects.
-As of 10:00:00 UTC on March 25, 2021, the letter requesting removal has received over 2,000 signatures, while the letter in support of remaining has received just over 1,400.
+As of 15:52:36 PDT on March 26th, 2021, the letter requesting removal has received 1,303 "contributor" signatures, while the letter in support of remaining has received 2,280.
+The displayed numbers are ~2,700 for removal and ~3,100 for remaining.

 Included in this repository is a cursory analysis comparing contributors to each letter.
 The data used was acquired from GitHub via thier official API, accessed using the PyGithub library.<sup>[5](#fn5)</sup> It was then processed in R, making use of tools from the tidyverse library.<sup>[6](#fn6)</sup>